Tips for Making Great 3D Models with DroneDeploy

 - Higher overlap in both the DroneDeploy mission and oblique imagery yields higher-quality models.
 This is achieved during manual flight by flying slower or taking photos faster.
 You can think of the drone as a spray can, and the images as paint.
 When you fly the area of interest you want to take enough pictures to coat the area of interest with one coat of paint.
 One thing to remember is that obliques have a diminishing return, and if too many are taking can make it more difficult to stitch a map.

-- Point of Interest Tool in DJI - DJI pilots can use the point of interest tool to easily generate the orbits in the diagram above.
-Please see here for an instructional video.
+- Point of Interest Tool in DJI: DJI pilots can use the point of interest tool to easily generate the orbits in the diagram above.
+Please see this video for instructions on using this tool.

 - GPS and 3D Models: Noisy GPS or lack of it may adversely affect your map and model.
 It's always good to make sure you have calibrated your compass prior to flight to avoid these issues.